 If you have been fishing for a while, and you know that the trout strike a gold jerkbait before, in similar conditions then start with using a gold bait.
 If you are a new angler, and this is the first time on the river then try and see what other anglers are fishing and copy them.

 If you are on the river by yourself, then you just have to take a chance and select a color using my guidelines below.

 I have three color jerkbaits I fish more often than any other.
 These colors work well in my local river, and in most areas I fish.
 But, due to different river / lake ecologies, the trout where you are fishing might be less interested in them.

 When the water is cloudy, from sediment or snow melt I like a bright red or orange lure, with a lighter shade on the bottom.
 Something like the HD Trout Halo Trout pattern or the Rapala X-rap Hot Head.

 These bright lures, must be visible to the trout through all of the murk and I have had some extremely successful days on such patterns.
 Bright orange lures might be difficult to find, i believe most fishermen shy away from fishing them.

-My second favorite pattern, is a pattern which resembles the trout themsleves.
+My second favorite pattern is a pattern that resembles the trout themselves.